Skip to On this page All posts

 Track your ratio

 Pay attention to how much of your day is voice versus keyboard after a week.
-Most people find that 60-70% of their daily text input can move to voice without any loss in speed or quality.
-That’s a dramatic reduction in repetitive strain — not by typing differently, but by typing less.
+Most people find that a significant portion of their daily text input can move to voice without any loss in speed or quality.
+That’s a dramatic reduction in repetitive strain, not by typing differently, but by typing less.

 Privacy When It Matters Most